 Unconsciously we often dive into solving problems and fixing things that aren’t ours to fix.
 Maybe it’s because we’re uncomfortable with the uncertainty ourselves.
 We have trouble pausing.
 We struggle to give space for our loved ones to work toward solutions.

 Refraining from offering unwanted advice sends a clear message.
-You believe your loved one can find the answer herself.
+You believe your loved one can work with her own thoughts to find the answer herself.
 She doesn’t need you to jump in and fix it.

 While holding space, we access a part of ourselves that observes and is aware and present.
 We’re able to witness our thoughts, emotions, and reactions without acting on them.
 Is this challenging?
 YES!
 A high degree of mindfulness is key.